-The 4 Best Austin Neighborhoods for Car-Free Living
+The 5 Best Austin Neighborhoods for Car-Free Living

 It stands to reason that the epicenter of Austin’s business, commerce, and entertainment industries also features numerous methods of traveling in and out.
 Downtown Austin is by far the most accessible neighborhood in the city for those using public transit; the CapMetro bus system’s express lines (like the 801 and the 803) include stops in the downtown district, as do the Metro Express routes leading to farther-flung neighborhoods and suburbs (like the 980 and the 981).

 In addition to public transit options, Downtown Austin commuters can make use of the neighborhood’s many bike and scooter shares.
-The neighborhood boasts the most extensive network of bike lanes in any ATX region, and bike-share programs like B-Cycle and JUMP place a particularly high quantity of stations in the downtown area for that reason.
+The neighborhood boasts the most extensive network of bike lanes in any ATX region, and bike-share programs like B-Cycle place a particularly high quantity of stations in the downtown area for that reason.

 A quaint residential neighborhood filled with historic homes and tree-lined streets, Hyde Park attracts homebuyers seeking quiet environs as well as students and workers in need of an easy bus commute.
 The 801 CapMetro express route is one of Austin’s speediest, connecting Hyde Park with Downtown Austin in a brisk 20-25 minutes during rush hour.
 More local routes, like the 7, also pass through Hyde Park and allow for an approximately 30-minute bus commute downtown.

 Thanks to its location directly north of Downtown Austin, Hyde Park is also a popular spot for bike and scooter shares, and its serene streets and sidewalks make it a particularly scenic area for taking a ride.
 Cyclists can reach downtown in 15-20 minutes, making biking a major commuting practice among Hyde Park residents.